The Locker Key

 “First of all, he’s not going anywhere.
 Secondly, when it comes to blood I’d much rather scrape it up dry than mop it up wet.
 Same fucked up floor either way.”

-Mick goes out to the kitchen and comes back with a roll of paper towels.
-He then gets a fan from the hall closet and turns it on, pointing it at Eldon’s blood spill.
+Mick went out to the kitchen and came back with a roll of paper towels.
+He then got a fan from the hall closet and turned it on, pointing it at Eldon’s blood spill.

-They sit down in the kitchen where Mick turns on a small countertop TV.
-They watch a late-breaking news story about a murder in the Harbour Castle Hotel.
-They see Eldon, being taken out of a police cruiser at 52 Division.
-Meanwhile, Mick, between forkfuls of Kung Pow chicken, is fooling around with Riley’s computer.
-He finds what he is looking for, jots it down on a notepad and closes up the computer.
+They sat down in the kitchen where Mick turned on a small countertop TV.
+They watched a late-breaking news story about a murder in the Harbour Castle Hotel.
+They saw Eldon, being taken out of a police cruiser at 52 Division.
+Meanwhile, Mick, between forkfuls of Kung Pow chicken, was fooling around with Riley’s computer.
+He found what he was looking for, jotted, it down on a notepad and closed up the computer.

-Later that night, and under Mick’s expert supervision, they carefully wrap up Calvin Dupree’s body and stash it in the back of Mick’s Jeep.
-Mick then locks the jeep in the garage.
-The two men sit down on the back porch.
-They’re both pretty beat.
-Jake is fiddling with his cell phone.
+Later that night, and under Mick’s expert supervision, they carefully wrapped up Calvin Dupree’s body in thick plastic drop sheet and stashed it in the back of Mick’s Jeep.
+Mick then locked the jeep in the garage.
+The two men sat down on the back porch.
+They were both pretty beat.
+Jake was fiddling with his cell phone.

 “How do you live like this, Mick?
 Dead body in the trunk.
 Dead body at the hotel.
 Contract killer out there somewhere who may or may not know about you.
 That’s gotta be pretty stressful.
 I know it is for me.”